778926-sudo/778926/index.md

 - Second page [Reflection #2](./posts/secondmd)

 ## About me
-Hello my name is Abiyshan Uthayarajah, I like to play video games in my free time, and play basketball.
-My goals are to learn a basic understanding of computer science.
+Hello my name is Abiyshan Uthayarajah, I like to play video games in my free time, play basketball with my friends, and swim when its warm out.
+My main goal in this class is to learn a basic understanding of computer science.

 ---
 *Update this page by editing `index.md` in your repository.*